-- (c) Reserved. - (d) Grantee shall Divert from landfilling Source Separated Recyclables and Organic Waste it Collects under this Franchise Agreement, as specified in Exhibit "A," as applicable, in compliance with Applicable Law.
-In this regard, Grantee shall take all of the following actions:: - (1) Grantee shall provide all Subscribers with Containers that comply with SB 1383 requirements, with the exception of Subscribers where an allowable waiver in accordance with Exhibit "A" Section (j)(1)(C)is documented or otherwise noted in Exhibit "A" Section (a). - (2) Except for Organic Waste Collected from homeless encampments or material subject to quarantine by the California Department of Food & Agriculture, and except as provided in Exhibit "A" due to the presence of Prohibited Container Contaminants when the material is Collected for Disposal, Grantee shall Collect and deliver all Organic Waste to the Designated Transfer Facility, if applicable, and/or to the Designated Organic Waste Processing Facility for Processing and Diversion. - (3) Except as provided in Exhibit "A" due to the presence of Prohibited Container Contaminants when the material is Collected for Disposal, Grantee shall Collect and deliver all Recyclables to the Designated Transfer Facility, if applicable, and/or to the Designated Source Separated Recyclables Processing Facility for Processing and Diversion of that material.

-- (4) Grantee shall Collect and deliver all Gray/Black Container Waste to Designated Transfer Facility, if applicable, and/or the Designated Disposal Facility. - (5) Grantee shall Collect and deliver all C&D to a Designated C&D Processing Facility (or other certified C&D facility that meets California requirements of 65% minimum Diversion) for Processing and Diversion. - (6) Only Contaminated Containers, Residue, or Gray/Black Container Waste Collected in Gray/Black Containers Carts will be delivered to the Designated Disposal Facility.
+- (d) Grantee shall Divert from landfilling Source Separated Recyclables and Organic Waste it Collects under this Franchise Agreement, as specified in Exhibit "A," in compliance with Applicable Law.
+In this regard, Grantee shall take all of the following actions: - (1) Grantee shall provide all Subscribers with Containers that comply with SB 1383 requirements, with the exception of Subscribers where an allowable waiver is granted in accordance with SB 1383 Regulations. - (2) Except for Organic Waste Collected from homeless encampments or material subject to quarantine by the California Department of Food & Agriculture, and except as provided in Exhibit "A" due to the presence of Prohibited Container Contaminants when the material is Collected for Disposal, Grantee shall collect and deliver all Organic Waste to the Designated Transfer Facility, if applicable, and/or then to the Designated Organic Waste Processing Facility for Processing and Diversion. - (3) Except as provided in Exhibit "A" due to the presence of Prohibited Container Contaminants when the material is Collected for Disposal, Grantee shall Collect and deliver all Recyclables to the Designated Transfer Facility, if applicable, and/or to the Designated Source Separated Recyclables Processing Facility for Processing and Diversion of that material. - (4) Grantee shall Collect and deliver all Gray/Black Container Waste to Designated Transfer Facility, if applicable, and/or the Designated Disposal Facility. - (5) Grantee shall Collect and deliver all C&D to a Designated C&D Processing Facility (or other certified C&D facility that meets California requirements of 65% minimum Diversion) for Processing and Diversion. - (6) Only contaminated Containers, Residue, or Gray/Black Container Waste Collected in Gray/Black Containers Carts will be delivered to the Designated Disposal Facility.
 All other material must go to the Designated Facility for Processing and Diversion. - (7) Grantee must take all commercially-reasonable and lawful actions to maximize Diversion of materials from landfills.

 Compliance will be measured on a calendar year basis.
 Discarded Materials Collected shall only be considered to have been Recycled or Diverted as required under this Franchise Agreement if it is deemed to be Diversion by CalRecycle in connection with efforts to meet County's Diversion goals.
 Grantee shall make reasonable efforts to ensure that Recyclables and Organic Waste are Transported, handled, and Processed at a suitable facility, so as to prevent or minimize the amount of such materials being taken to a landfill and to maximize Diversion credits for the County.
-Grantee shall provide documentation to the County within forty-five (45) days of the end of each calendar year stating and supporting that calendar year's Diversion rate.
+Grantee shall provide documentation to the County within thirty (30) days of the end of each calendar year stating and supporting that calendar year's Diversion rate.
 Transformation may be used as a method to achieve the minimum Recycling requirements to the extent that is allowable as Diversion as defined by CalRecycle.